Comerica Prime Rate definition

 • Adjusted Base Rate means the Base Rate plus the Applicable Percentage.

-• Canadian Prime Rate Loan means a Loan that bears interest based on the Canadian Prime Rate.
+• Canadian Prime Rate Loan means any Loan made to the Borrower in Canadian Dollars which bears interest based upon the Canadian Prime Rate as provided in Section 4.1(a).